xixixao/malice/malice_language_specification.md

 ## Implementation details

+MAlice is targetted at the Intel x86 processor architecture.

 There is no limit to the nesting of operations.

 Variable values are stored in registers (or in registers) and their relative position in memory is determined at compiletime.

+- **number** is represented as a 32-bit two's complement integer.
+- **letter** is represented as an 8-bit ASCII code.